m5stack/aws-iot-kit-tutorials/workshop/content/Smart spaces/Machine learning/_index.en.md

 Once your first model is trained, in the following chapter you will_replace_ that simple static threshold on the sound level with the inferred classification of *roomOccupancy* as determined by your model!

-## How to set up the serverless infrastructure
+## Set up the serverless infrastructure
 First, you will set up Amazon SageMaker Studio in order to configure a new experiment for automatic model training.

 1. Go to the Amazon SageMaker console and choose **Amazon SageMaker Studio**.